sergeych/kotyara/readme.md

 __KOTlin-oriented Yet Another Relational-database Assistant__, e.g. __KOTYARA__ ;)

-This library is in production stage (postgres).
+This library is in production stage (postgres) and beta stage H2 and others.
 Few interfaces could be changed.
 It is internally used in pbeta-production sites, with Postgres JDBC connections.

 Important note.
 Do not use `'x IN (?)'` condition, use `'x = any (?) '` instead!

-> Current stable: 1.3.3
+> Current stable: 1.3.3: postgres and like.
+Compatible with kotlin 1.7+
+> H2-compatible kotlin 1.9+: 1.4.0-SNAPSHOT

+## Versioning info

+Kotlin's libraries are not backward compatible, while kotlin 1.9 introduces many compiler improvements, so we upgrade to newest kotlin since version 1.4.0.
+It will not work in projects build with the previous kotlin version, use 1.3.* in this case.

+If you need kotlin < 1.9.0, use kotyara 1.3.*, otherwise use 1.4.*.

+Support for databases that do not provide `returning` on `select` and therefore are dependent on the ability to retrieve last inserted keys, is added in 1.4.0 and is tested with the H2 database.

 ## Installation